malfinc/mvp/README.md

 In order to start all services run `heroku local`.
 In order to start the web sever run `bin/web`.
 In order to start the workers run `bin/worker`.

 To go to the website visit `http://localhost:3000`.

+## Notes

+### Dashboards

+Don't allow the user to see primary keys, it's not helpful and confuses things when they should be using slugs.

+### Database Models

+Public models (things that can be accessed from the outside) should have primary key of an UUIDs and slugs.
+Anything internal should have a bigint primary key